-On Thursday March 12th, Beyond is hosting a Product Strategy Workshop with Gibson Biddle, ex VP of Product at Netflix.
+On Tuesday 6th and Thursday 8th October, Beyond is hosting a Virtual Product Strategy Workshop with Gibson Biddle, former VP of Product at Netflix.
 We spoke to Gibson about some of the key things the session will be exploring - and why people should attend.

 What exactly do you mean by Product Strategy?